Categories > Anime/Manga > Yami no Matsuei > Summer Rains

 --Basho

 Tsuzuki and Anna walked through the sea of busy people.
 The rain pouring on them seemed to balance out any chance of tense moments.
-Neither felt like talking at the moment.
-They just looked around at the mundane city sites.
-Nothing special really.
-They came to a candy store.
-Tsuzuki pressed his face against the glass.
-The puppy qualities came out as his drool met the glass.
+Neither felt like talking at the moment; they looked around at the mundane city sites.
+They came to a candy store halfway through their walk.
+Tsuzuki pressed his face against the glass as the puppy qualities came out as he drooled.

-“Yeah,” she replied.
-“Whatever you like.”
-Tsuzuki turned around to her, doing his all to repress his fire-like content.
+“Yeah,” Anna replied, “Whatever you like.”
+Tsuzuki turned around doing his all to repress his fire-like content.

 “Oh, I want to hug you now, but, you know…” he said.

 “Yeah,” Anna agreed.
-They walked into the candy store.
-Both walked out with big bagfuls of little sweets.
-Puppy Tsuzuki turned to Anna, oozing with uncontained joy.
+They walked into the candy store and came back out with big bagfuls of little sweets.
+Puppy Tsuzuki turned to Anna oozing with uncontained joy.

-“Lunch?” his girl asked.
-“But isn’t it too early for that?”
+“Lunch?” his girl asked with a small shock in her voice, “But isn’t it too early for that?”
 Tsuzuki pouted at her.

 “Pleaseeeee!” he begged.
 Anna looked away and sighed.

-“Thank you, Anna-chan!” he said.
+“Thank you, Anna-chan!”
+Tsuzuki said aloud.
 She only smiled at him.

 “Silly,” the woman mumbled.
-They came to Pinkku Kitsune café.
-The couple sat under the shade outside away from the rain.
-Both ordered a sampler plate off the menu.
+They came to Pinkku Kitsune café after about twenty of looking for the ideal place to eat.
+The couple sat under the shade outside away from the rain and ordered a sampler plate off the menu.
 This café not only specialized in Japanese cuisine, but they went all out with French and Filipino food as well.
 Plus, Pinkku Kitsune slaved over the stove to get their desserts to perfection.
 The sampler plate practically took up the whole table.
 Anna looked at their lunch with big eyes.

 “Anna,” he spoke.
 The woman’s eyes trailed up to him.